Brianshayne/techyon-api-workshop/docs/index.md

  **Security Disclaimer**

 I'm about to list key pairs that are used for authentication with a Shopify store.
 When you are developing for clients please keep your key secure, or use our oAuth implementation for authentication - don't post your keys publicly like I am.
+These will be purged after the workshop.

 **Seriously, don't**